fdeblasio/pokeemerald-expansion/README.md

 - Bird Keepers now use the overworld sprite of male Psychics since it looks more like them than the blond sprite
 - Houndour was added to the Hoenn Pokédex to give Team Magma more variety
 - Pokémon can now be listed as orange in the Pokédex
+- Safari Zone Pokémon have been moved to other locations
 - Underwater areas now connect better
 - Steven now gives out a Jirachi (Beldum is now in Meteor Falls with Bagon)
 - Frontier Brains have updated teams